oskardudycz/event-driven.io/plan.md

 ### Phase A — lock down the Gatsby 3 baseline

 - Keep the new `.nvmrc` at Node 16.20.2 so local and CI builds use the same runtime until the Gatsby upgrade starts.
-- Record representative HTML assertions for canonical URLs, language alternates, structured data, sitemap entries, and no-index routes.
+- Keep the representative post-build HTML assertions green for canonical URLs, language alternates, structured data, sitemap entries, and no-index routes.
 - Capture a baseline build duration and Lighthouse/Core Web Vitals results.
 - The obsolete `prettier/react` configuration mismatch is removed.
 Triage the remaining legacy lint backlog (currently 528 errors, mostly pre-existing formatting/CRLF and older rule violations) so lint can become a migration guard.
 - Remove or replace obviously unused plugins and dependencies before asking newer Gatsby versions to resolve them.